 - Education

-- Secondary school graduation diploma and qualification as a Plumber/Steamfitter, typically acquired through the completion of the required 9000-hour apprenticeship or equivalent.
+- Qualification as a Plumber/Steamfitter, typically obtained through completion of a 9,000‑hour apprenticeship or equivalent.

 - Knowledge, Skills & Abilities

-- Demonstrated use and endorsement of Personal Protection Equipment (PPE).
+- Ability to use and endorse Personal Protective Equipment (PPE).

 - Security Clearance Eligibility Required